 - Preheat oven.
 We’re cooking this baked salmon with fresh dill at a high temperature, so give your oven time to heat up.

-- Make compound butter.
-Mix together softened butter, lemon zest, and chopped dill together.
+- Mix compound butter for salmon.
+In a small bowl, mix together softened butter, lemon zest, and chopped dill together.
 Roll into a log shape and refrigerate.

 - Bake salmon.
 Place a pat of butter onto half sheet pan and add salmon to pan.
 Season with salt and pepper and bake for about 8-12 minutes, until it flakes easily.